The Zoo Member Calendar Photo Competition is back!

 A great time to see the animals at their most active is during daily keeper talks.
 The animals also tend to be more active earlier in the day and late in the afternoon (avoid the hottest part of the day).

-Try to get the animal as the main focus of the image.
-Pay attention to your background, try to avoid distracting items in the background such as human-made objects, distracting foliage or other animals.
-Change your position, angle of view or find a great angle for a background and wait for the animal to move into that space.
+Make sure the animal is the main focus of the image.
+Pay attention to your background, try to avoid distracting items such as human-made objects (i.e. fencing), distracting foliage or other animals.
+You can change your position, angle of view or you can find a great angle for your background and wait for the animal to move into that space.

 Try to ensure you have an animal’s eye in focus in your photographs.
 In many cameras, you can choose your focus point, if you can do so, put this chosen point over the animal’s eye in the frame to use it as your focus point.
 Some cameras even have a handy setting called ‘animal eye focus tracking’.